 The CSS Financial Aid Profile is a College Board fee-based service that some colleges and universities require you to complete to apply for non-federal financial aid and scholarship programs.
-Before completing the application, check the Admission’s or Financial Aid Office’s website for each school to which you applied to verify if it is necessary.
+Before completing the application, check the admissions or financial aid office web page for each school to which you apply to verify if it is necessary.
 There is a fee for this service.

 FastWeb is one of the largest FREE searchable scholarship databases.